s-dq/CBCM_tableqa/README.md

 5 to 8 are composed of the same order of cell semantic representation methods and different question-answer text concatenation methods: Cell semantic text + Question text.

-## (3) Impact validation of text classification method on question-answering：
+## (3) Impact validation of text classification method on question-answering

 The following figure shows the experimental results.
 Text classification accuracy is the accuracy of a cell being judged correctly, and Table question answering accuracy is the accuracy of the entire table cell being judged correctly